IBM/ibm-cert-manager-operator/README.md

 make install
 ```

-- To uninstall the operator installed using `make install`, run `make uninstall`.
+- To uninstall the operator that is installed  by using `make install`, run `make uninstall`.

 ### Debugging guide